Vince300/SIMPA/simpa-tests/README.md

-Now update the `$HOME/simpa-tests/envtest.csh` startup script to modify: the environment variable pointing to the root of the SIMPA sources (root containing drivergen, hit, ID3), the 3 environment variables that define where are the tests and their tools.
+Now update the `$HOME/simpa-tests/envtest.csh` startup script to modify: the environment variable pointing to the root of the SIMPA sources (root containing drivergen, hit, ID3), the 3 environment variables that define where are the tests and their simpa.hit.simpa.drivergen.tools.
 	setenv SIMPA       "$HOME/simpa-clean"
-	setenv QA_TOOLS    "$HOME/simpa-tests/tools"
+	setenv QA_TOOLS    "$HOME/simpa-tests/simpa.hit.simpa.drivergen.tools"
 	setenv QA_ROOT     "$HOME/simpa-tests/root"
 	setenv NEW_QA_ROOT "$HOME/simpa-tests/root"`
 Then you must switch to the tcsh shell to define the environnement variables: